Informatievlaanderen/VSDS-Linked-Data-Interactions/docs/_ldio/ldio-transformers/ldio-version-object-creator.md

 ***Ldio:VersionObjectCreator***

-An LDIO wrapper component for the [LDI Version Object Creator building block](../../core/ldi-transformers/version-object-creator)
+The Version Object Creator will transform a State Object to a Version Object.

 ## Config